Lalcs/kotresult/README.md

 - `get_or_default(default_value)`: Returns the value if success, the default value if failure
 - `get_or_throw()`: Returns the value if success, throws the exception if failure
 - `throw_on_failure()`: Throws the exception if failure, does nothing if success
+- `on_success(callback)`: Executes the callback with the value if success, returns the Result object for chaining
+- `on_failure(callback)`: Executes the callback with the exception if failure, returns the Result object for chaining

 ### run_catching Function